 (b) Personal Information provided by or on behalf of nbn under the PO Contract or through the provision of the Services.

 Services means the services described in the PO Contract and includes all acts, matters and things that may be necessary for and incidental to the proper and efficient supply or use of such services.

 Shareholder Department means each of the Department of Communications and the Department of Finance (or their successor Departments).

 Shareholder Minister means each of the Ministers responsible for administering each of the Shareholder Departments from time to time.

 Specifications means, in respect of a Good, Service or Work Product, the requirements for that Good, Service or Work Product set out or referred to in:

-(a) the Supply Contract or developed by the Supplier under the Supply Contract, including all agreed requirements and specifications as to design, quality, functionality, performance, interoperability, testing and other matters;
+(a) the PO Contract or developed by the Supplier under the PO Contract, including all agreed requirements and specifications as to design, quality, functionality, performance, interoperability, testing and other matters;

-(b) any sample or demonstration provided by the Supplier to the relevant nbn Entity;
+(b) any sample or demonstration provided by the Supplier to nbn;

 (c) all published specifications for that Good, Service or Work Product (as applicable), including the Supplier’s or third party manufacturer's specifications.